magarenzo/Minimalist-GroupMe-Bot/README.md

-# bird-facts-groupme-bot
+# simple-shell-groupme-bot

-GroupMe bot that sends random facts about birds daily
+Create a simple GroupMe bot using Shell

 ---

+<i>groupMeBot.sh</i> is a Shell script containing only 3 lines of code.

-`groupMeBot.sh` sets a variable equal to the output of a command which prints the first line of a text file.
-The script then removes that line from the text file so that it doesn't get used again.
-Finally, the script posts the message to the group that the bot exists in.
-[Crontab](http://crontab.org/) used for scheduling daily automation.
+`var=$(head -n1 ./facts.txt)` sets a variable equal to the first line of a text file.

+`sed -i '1d' ./facts.txt` removes the first line from a text file.

+`curl -d '{"text" : "'"$var"'", "bot_id" : "secret_string"}' https://api.groupme.com/v3/bots/post` is GroupMe's way to send an HTTP POST using [cURL](https://curl.haxx.se/).

-`crontab.txt` provides an example of how the automation can be set up.
+I use [Crontab](http://crontab.org/) for scheduling daily automation. <i>crontab.txt</i> provides an example of how the automation can be set up.

 ---